Build a Multi-Language Dynamic Website with Laravel Localization

 <?php

-Now, we will create our translation file for the website under the 'lang/en' directory, let us name the file site.php.
-As of now, we will create for English only, later when we add more languages, we will add site.php for each language.
+Now, we will create our language files for the website under the 'lang/en' directory.
+We will create two files, site.php for the website pages and form.php for the form validation.
+As of now, we will create for English only, later when we add more languages, we will create these files for each language.

-We will write the title of the website in this file for the time being:
+We will write the title of the website in site.php for the time being:

 lang/en/site.php